Vasant Panchami: Other deities

-Another legend behind Vasant Panchami is based on the Hindu god of love called Kama.
-Pradyumna is Kamadev personified in Krishna's Book.
-Thus Vasant Panchami is also known as "Madana Panchami".
-Pradyumna is the son of Rukmini and Krishna.
+Vasant Panchami is also associated with Kamadeva, the god of love.
+Kamadeva is reborn as Pradyumna, the son of Krishna and Rukmini.
+The festival is also known as "Madana Panchami".
 He awakens the passions of the earth (and its people) and thus the world blooms anew.

-It is remembered as the day when the Seers (Rishis) approached Kama to wake up Shiva from his Yogic meditation.
-They support Parvati who is doing a penance to get Shiva as husband and seek Kama's help to bring Shiva back from his meditation to worldly desires.
-Kama agrees and shoots arrows, made of flowers and bees, at Shiva from his heavenly bow of sugarcane in order to arouse him to pay attention to Parvati.
-Lord Shiva awakens from his meditation.
-When his third eye opens, a fireball is directed to Kama.
-Kama the Lord of desires is burnt to ashes.
+It is remembered as the day when rishis (sages) requested Kama to interrupt Shiva's yogic meditation.
+Supporting Parvati–who was performing penance to gain Shiva as her husband–the rishis seek Kama's help to arouse Shiva's worldly desires.
+Kama agrees and shoots an arrow, made of flowers and bees, to stir Shiva's desires.
+When Shiva awakens from his meditation, he opens his third eye, and Kama is burned to ashes.
 This initiative is celebrated by Hindus as Vasant Panchami.

 Vasant Panchami is associated with the emotions of love and emotional anticipation in Kutch (Gujarat) and is celebrated by preparing bouquets and garlands of flowers set with mango leaves, as a gift.
 People dress in saffron, pink, or yellow and visit each other.
 Songs about Krishna's pranks with Radha, considered to mirror Kama-Rati, are sung.
 This is symbolized with the Hindu deity Kama with his wife Rati.

 Traditionally, in Maharashtra, Madhya Pradesh, Chhattisgarh and Uttar Pradesh, after bathing in the morning, people worship Shiva and Parvati.
 Offerings of mango flowers and the ears of wheat are traditionally made.